lestweforget/wuhan2019/Timeline(ENG).md

 On **February 16**, Taiwan recorded its first death due to the coronavirus, a taxi driver in his 60s.

 Authorities reported that 1,665 people had died in mainland China with 68,500 cases of infection reported.

+As of **February 17**, there were 1,770 deaths reported in mainland China and 70,548 cases.

+The vast majority of new cases were in Hubei province, where the outbreak began.